Finding a Faculty Advisor

 - Holly Taylor

 - Heather Urry

-If you are interested in the research conducted by these faculty, we encourage you to review the research by others in the department as many of us collaborate and have overlapping interests.
+If your preferred advisor is listed above, we suggest you not list them in your application to our program at Tufts for the Fall 2023 application cycle.
+Instead, we encourage you to review the research by other full-time faculty in the department to see if someone else could be a good fit; many of us collaborate and have overlapping interests.

-If you are interested in Clinical training, please be advised that we do not have a Clinical Psychology program, although we do have several faculty members who do clinically relevant research.
+Please be advised that we do not have a Clinical Psychology program and we do not offer clinical training at the graduate level.
+If you are only interested in earning a clinical psychology Ph.D., other programs will be a better fit for you.
+However, several faculty members in our department do clinically-relevant research; if you are interested in earning a Psychology Ph.D. without clinical training, feel free to apply.
 If you are interested in School Psychology please take a look at the School Psychology program at Tufts.

 There are several reason to do this.

 First: You can find out whether they are actually planning to take new students.
 You don't want to spend money and time applying to a given program only to find out that the one faculty member of interest isn't taking students this year (or is about to move to another university, take a job in industry, etc.).
 Information about this may be on the program's website or the faculty member's website, but websites are sometimes out of date, so it's worth double-checking with an email.